shka/python-shka-gadgets-openstackclient/README.rst

 Getting Started
 ---------------

-This plugin can be installed from PyPI using pip.
+``sshfs`` and ``curl`` are prerequisites, and this plugin can be installed from PyPI using pip.
 It will install also a minimal OSC (=python-openstackclient) for the "vanilla" server management.

 Example
 -------